AN/ALQ-144: ALQ-144/ALQ-147

-Both systems consist of a heated silicon carbide block that radiates a large amount of infra-red energy.
+Both systems consist of a heated silicon carbide block or cesium arc-lamp that radiates a large amount of infra-red energy.
 It is surrounded by a large cylindrical mechanical shutter that modulates the infra-red output, producing a pulsing pattern.
 Early infrared guided missiles used a rotating reticle.
 When a target was not on the sensor's centerline, it would produce a pulse as the reticle swept over the target.
 When the target was on the sensor's centerline, the sensor would produce a constant signal.
 This constant signal was required by the early missiles to produce a "lock on" that would allow a launch.

 The ALQ-144 and 147 IRCM produced a pattern of pulses that was approximately synchronized with the rotation rate of these reticles.
 Before launch this would prevent the missile actually locking onto the target, preventing the operator from firing the missile.
 After launch this would cause the missile to think that the target was off to one side and cause the missile to steer away from the aircraft carrying the IRCM.

 The introduction of rosette and "staring" scanning techniques in second generation missiles reduced the effectiveness of the ALQ-144 and 147; later upgrades restored the effectiveness of the jammers.

 The ALQ-144A was rushed into US service in time for the 1991 Gulf War, as Iraq had stocks of 9K34 Strela-3 and 9K38 missiles, against which the ALQ-144 was only partially effective.
 By the time the war started, two-thirds of the AH-64 Apaches in the persian Gulf had been upgraded to ALQ-144A standard.
 The only AH-64 Apache lost to an infra-red guided missile was hit by a 9K34 Strela-3 missile; the helicopter in question was one of the few that had not been upgraded.

 The ALQ-144's distinctive appearance has earned it the nicknames "disco light", "disco ball", "mirror-ball" or "R2-D2".